RuminantFarmSystems/RuFaS/SC_redesign/docs_SC/phosphorus_design_doc.md

 ---

 ## Context
-The Phosphorus Cycling submodule is based largely on the SurPhos model for predicting Phosphorus lost from the soil surface in runoff.
+The Phosphorus Cycling submodule is based largely on the SurPhos model for predicting the portions of phosphorus that are lost from the soil surface in runoff.
 It was designed specifically to improve on the shortcomings of the SWAT model in this aspect.
 Currently (March 2023), the state of the Phosphorus Cycling submodule (`RUFAS/routines/field/soil/phosphorus_cycling/`) is in the same state of disarray as the rest of the Soil and Crop module, described in the above document describing the